shiye515/single_store/README.md

 ## Features

-- its simple, only one class and one methord
+- its simple, only one class and one method
 - save values without InheritedWidget, so it can be used anywhere(not only in widget)
 - with ChangeNotifier & AnimatedBuilder,the store can be reactive
 - also can be used to save const value(String, List, Map...)